Chirp Shark Tank Update: Back Pain Relief at Hand

 So, the Chirp Shark Tank experience was certainly eventful!
 Watch the video below to see how the negotiations played out:

-Chirp has gone on to experience greater success since appearing on Shark Tank.
-The Chirp wheel is registered as a Class 1 Medical Device by the FDA.
-The company also launched its own shipping company, which has helped lower shipping and fulfillment costs and caters to other start-ups too.
+However, Chirp has gone on to experience greater success since appearing on Shark Tank.
+The Chirp wheel is now registered as a Class 1 Medical Device by the FDA.

 After the Tank, the company announced the release of a new product, the Chirp Wheel Pro, which features a vibrating core with three power levels.
 The Chirp Wheel Pro increases blood flow, penetrates deeper muscles, and enhances faster recovery.